A poor mountaineer, barely kept his family fed

 - Knighting: In "War of the Roses", Jethro gets knighted by Jane Hathaway masquerading as Elizabeth I. The honor is given as Jethro had vanquished Colonel Dumbarton of the neighboring castle.
 At the same ceremony, Granny is assured by "The Queen" that the stain on the family honor will be rectified, and that everyone in England will know that the Clampett Clan did not run out on the "War of the Roses.
 Jed Clampett also takes the opportunity to return the deed to Canada - having purchased the country from the Queen's minister a few episodes before.
 Believe it or not, this all Makes Sense In Context.

 - Know-Nothing Know-It-All: In later seasons, Jethro becomes insufferably conceited and believes he's an expert on everything.
-This is by virtue of his sixth-grade education and his "giant brain".
-Some of his low-lights include his attempt at being a talent agent, his belief he can speak Japanese and any number of claims that he's a Hollywood playboy.
+This is by virtue of his sixth-grade education and his "giant brain."
+Some of his low-lights include his attempt at being a talent agent, his belief he can speak Japanese, his inept attempt to open his own restaurant, and any number of claims that he's a Hollywood playboy.

-- Landmark Sale: The final season featured a storyline where the Clampetts go to Washington and Jed is conned into the White House, the Capitol Building and other landmarks.
+- Landmark Sale: The final season featured a storyline where the Clampetts go to Washington and Jed is conned into buying the White House, the Capitol Building, and other landmarks.

-- That same conman (played by Sgt.
-Bilko, no less) tricked them into buying The Statue of Liberty and Central Park in an earlier episode.
+- That same conman (played by Phil Silvers of Sgt.
+Bilko fame, no less) tricked them into buying The Statue of Liberty and Central Park in an earlier episode.

 - Lawyer-Friendly Cameo: Granny made an appearance on Mister Ed.
 Actress Irene Ryan, dressed in "Granny" garb, and with Granny's accent, meets Wilbur Post while touring a wax museum.
-She offers to take Wilbur home and poultice his head; very Granny-type actions.
+She offers to take Wilbur home and poultice his head, both typical Granny-type actions.
 In the credits, however, Irene Ryan is credited as "Irene Ryan" with no character after her name.
+(Considering both shows were Filmways productions and Granny appeared on Petticoat Junction several times without trouble, you'd think it wouldn't have been a problem to simply make it clear it was Granny.)

 - Lethal Chef: Elly May Clampett's cooking is nigh inedible.
 Her biscuits and donuts are hard as a rock and just as heavy.
 One episode sees her make a meatloaf in the shape of a giant meatball.
 Said meatloaf bounces like a basketball.